rackerlabs/support-how-to/content/how-to/cloud-servers/setting-up-a-mail-relay/index.md

 For Managed Support customers, you can request support to do this for you.
 All we will need are the email server, the username and the password for the account you are going to send the mail to.
-For our other Cloud Servers customer, this article is intended to help you with the basic setup.
+For our other Cloud Servers customers, this article is intended to help you with the basic setup.

-### Step by Step
+### Step by step

-1. Install postfix and SASL tools
+1. Install postfix and SASL tools.

    For RHEL or CentOS: